jantimon/css-variable/README.md

 `
 ```

-The `createStyle` method allows to modify a Css Variables inside a block:
+The `createStyle` method allows to modify a CSS Variables inside a block:

 ```jsx
 const Section = styled.section`